The Magic of Three

 And speaking of the Big Event…

 Be aware of the climaxes.
 There’s only one major one, and it should occur around the end of the middle (second act).
-Have you ever noticed how the good guy always ends up in hand to hand combat with the bad guy?
-And how, for the first two thirds of the fight, the good guy always gets his ass kicked all over the place?
+Have you ever noticed how, during hand to hand combat with the bad guy, the good guy spends the first two thirds of the fight always gets his ass kicked all over the place?
 But then at the last minute he has some kind of a realisation, or he sees something he didn’t before, or he changes in some fundamental way?
 And suddenly he starts kicking major ass?
 That’s the end of the act two climax in a nutshell.
 It’s the scene in the matrix where Neo gets shot full of bullets and then realises he can stop them with his mind and fights multiple Agents one handed.
-God damn that was badass.
+God damn, what a badass scene.
 We love it.
 How much worse would the movie have been if he could kill agents one handed from the beginning?
-There would be no story, right?

 Act two must belong to the villain.
 It is his (or its) job to heap horror after horror upon the hero, who is then forced to prove what he or she is made of.
 The climax is the hero realising something or changing in some way and then using that change to turn the course of events; it is the hinge upon which character development turns.

 So to summarise: Act one is all setup.
 Introduce your characters and give your reader the clearest picture of them that you can without waffling on.
 Plant them in a setting and establish the current relationships and situations.
 Most importantly, raise a lot of questions about things, because questions are why people continue to read a book they’ve just started.
 They want to know what’s going to happen – and they won’t want to know unless you give them a question they need to answer.